 Required Licensure: Current NC teaching license in any field with an emphasis on grades 9 -12.
 Recommended but not required is National Board Certification within an adolescent focus.
-(See Appendix C for resumes)

 Executive Assistant to the Director(s)

 The school's Executive Assistant to the Director(s) will be responsible for overall front office activities, will report to the director(s), and will work with students, parents, and outside parties in day to day school functions or special events planned for enrichment.